 We have loved pressure cooker week!
 I know you’re dying to go out and grab one, we absolutely love ours.
 These pressure cookers will save your school night dinner scrambles, so you can spend more time

 doing homework with your kids having Bachelor nights with the girls.

-As a recap, basically anything that can be done in the crockpot can be done in the pressure cooker 2-3 times as fast. you have to have liquid in the pot, so you’re not going to get anything crispy in there.
-You can totally make desserts, frozen-solid hunks of meat, the electric ones made today come with all sorts of safety features so they’re basically foolproof, it doesn’t heat up your kitchen, and they’re basically amazing.
+As a recap, basically anything that can be done in the crockpot can be done in the pressure cooker 2-3 times as fast.
+You have to have liquid in the pot, so you’re not going to get anything crispy in there.
+You can totally make desserts, frozen-solid hunks of meat, the electric ones made today come with all sorts of safety features so they’re basically foolproof, it doesn’t heat up your kitchen, and they’re amazing.
 Get one.
 Go team.